TalosSources/carte_interactive_UP/README.md

 ## Setup - without docker - on Ubuntu/Debian
 Tested on Ubuntu 22.04 LTS

-*Please note*: To get this working you need to to into settings.py and change 'HOST': 'db' to 'HOST': '127.0.0.1'
+*Please note*: To run this you need to set the environment variable `NO_DOCKER` to 1.
+This will change the host IP to 127.0.0.1

 ### Installation of dependencies